 Only Invest What You Can Afford to Lose

 Establishing an emergency fund is the hard part.
 After that happens, you don’t need to do anything.

 For some, this might be even harder, but it’s important.
 Once your emergency account is fully funded, it’s critical that you DO NOT TOUCH IT.
 This is what you need in case you lose your job or your car breaks down.

 If you do that, the next step is to invest any additional savings.
 Investing comes with risks.
 Despite what Dave Portnoy and TikTok investors are saying, stocks don’t only go up.
 Considering the ridiculousness of current valuations, they could actually go down.
 A lot.

 That’s not meant to scare you.
 Investing has the potential to deliver great returns if done correctly.
 It’s meant to open your eyes to the possibilities of investing.
 Even the best investors lose money sometimes.
 You have to be prepared for short-term volatility and the possibility of losses.

 Whether you decide to invest in stocks, bonds, options, gold, real estate, baseball cards, or Beanie Babies doesn’t matter.
 Your investment will most likely have its ups and downs.

 Statista estimates that nearly 70% of Americans have less than $1,000 saved.
 What will these people do if they suddenly lose their job or if they are hit with an unexpected medical bill?

-Having no money in savings makes you a slave to circumstance–the opposite of the American dream.
+Having no money in savings makes you a slave to circumstance.
 When you neglect on your savings, you give up your freedom.
 Financial stability is your key to freedom.
 Worrying about your credit score and complaining about your situation won’t get you there.
 Saving will.